 Subsequent biographers contributed their own layers to Jackson's myth and eventually a composite history of the general came to exist in the popular imagination.
 Later writers, such as the liberal suffragist Mary Johnston, who wrote a novel about Jackson, and the literary critic Allen Tate, who penned a laudatory biography, further shaped Stonewall's myth.
 As recently as 2003, the film Gods and Generals, which featured Jackson as the key protagonist, affirmed the longevity and power of his image.Impeccable research and nuanced analysis enable Hettle to use American culture and memory to reframe the Stonewall Jackson narrative and provide new ways to understand the long and contended legacy of one of the Civil War's most popular Confederate heroes.

-Wallace Hettle, professor of history at the University of Northern Iowa, is the author of The Peculiar Democracy: Southern Democrats in Peace and Civil War.
+Wallace Hettle is professor of history at the University of Northern Iowa and the author of Inventing Stonewall Jackson: A Civil War Hero in History and Memory.

-"It takes a skilled historian to uncover the sources of a heroic image and separate myth from reality.
+“It takes a skilled historian to uncover the sources of a heroic image and separate myth from reality.
 That is precisely what Wallace Hettle of the University of Northern Iowa does in this delightful and path-breaking book.
-Step by step, he charts how Confederate martyr “Stonewall” Jackson, second only to Robert E. Lee in posthumous fame, acquired his historic reputation for battlefield courage and dynamic leadership, and a personal reputation for piety and inscrutability."
+Step by step, he charts how Confederate martyr ‘Stonewall’ Jackson, second only to Robert E. Lee in posthumous fame, acquired his historic reputation for battlefield courage and dynamic leadership, and a personal reputation for piety and inscrutability.”—Andrew Burstein, Baton Rouge Advocate

-"'Stonewall' may remain a mystery, but if modern man has indeed played a role in inventing him, Hettle digs deep enough to prove we had plenty of raw materials with which to work."
+“‘Stonewall’ may remain a mystery, but if modern man has indeed played a role in inventing him, Hettle digs deep enough to prove we had plenty of raw materials with which to work.”—Jeff Roedel, 225 Magazine

 Found an Error?
 Tell us about it.